 When in Somerville, head to the town’s OG smoothie shop, The Juice Union, for one of the most refreshing beverages to ever grace your body.
 However, if you are in dire need of something sweet (and trying everything in your power not to give in to Christina’s Homemade Ice Cream down the street), go for the B’nice Bowls.
 Whipped bananas are transformed into the perfect soft serve substitute.
 Seriously, you won’t even miss the real stuff.

-Then again, Somerville (and now Worcester too!) also houses the newer, but equally delicious juice and smoothie shop NU Cafe.
-The juices will quench your thirst, the smoothies will leave you full and energized, and their booze will leave you nice and tipsy… wait —what?
-You heard that right; this cafe’s also got beer and wine on the menu because, ya know, it’s all about balance.
+Then again, Somerville (and now Worcester, too!) also houses the newer, but equally delicious juice and smoothie shop NU Kitchen.
+The juices will quench your thirst, the smoothies will leave you full and energized, and their booze will leave you nice and tipsy… wait — what?
+You heard that right; this eatery also has beer and wine on the menu (only at their Somerville locale) because, ya know, it’s all about balance.

-With locations all over Boston (a few even conveniently located in some of our favorite gyms—with more opening soon), Squeeze is yet another tasty pit stop to refuel your energy.
+With locations all over Boston (including a recent merger with PRESSED), Squeeze is yet another tasty pit stop to refuel your energy.
 Their made-to-order cold-pressed juices are the perfect way to make sure you’re getting your daily intake of vitamins and nutrients.
 Then again, their bowls, smoothies, and energy shots are packed to the brim with nutritional goodness, so any menu item is a solid choice.

-Right in the heart of downtown Boston (and now also in the ‘burbs of Wellesley!) lies the little wonder that is the Thirst Juice Co.
+Right in the heart of Downtown Boston lies the little wonder that is the Thirst Juice Co.
 Everything on the menu is suitable for all you vegan and gluten-free folk… and we mean EVERYTHING (like vegetarian chili).
 But since we’re here to talk about juices and smoothies, might we recommend the Pink Unicorn?
 This magical strawberry smoothie gives a shall-not-be-named coffee shop drink a run for its money.

 What started as a food truck has now grown into three Mother Juice shops, in Kendall Square, Boston Public Market, and on Newbury Street.
 They offer cold-pressed, organic juices in addition to raw vegan snacks, smoothies, and salads.
 You can’t go wrong with any of their juice or smoothie choices, and we recommend pairing it with either the chia pudding and overnight oats, which are way more satisfying than you’d expect.

 With names like F&%*ing Genius Blueberry Protein and OMG!
 My Favorite Juice, this Boston favorite is as hilariously creative as it is delicious.
+Recently, they even hopped on the keto bandwagon with their new Keto Smoothie that’s all about boosting your metabolism, immunity, focus and energy.
 You can find a Juice Press at six different locations around the city, making it that much easier for us to get our hands on their tasty treats.
 Looking for something to nosh on to compliment your juice of choice?
 Try the raw ravioli.
 S’good.